animshamura/QueueRabbit/README.md

-# QueueRabbit
+# **QueueRabbit**

-QueueRabbit is a Python utility that generates unit tests for a given Python function and runs the tests to ensure correctness.
-It utilizes the power of the Hugging Face model `Salesforce/codegen-350M-mono` for automatic code generation, and it integrates `unittest` for test execution.
+QueueRabbit is an advanced Python utility that automates the generation of unit tests for Python functions.
+Using cutting-edge AI technology powered by Hugging Face's **Salesforce/codegen-350M-mono** model, QueueRabbit generates high-quality, formatted unit tests and runs them to ensure code correctness.
+It integrates seamlessly with Python’s built-in `unittest` framework, offering a robust and efficient testing solution.

+---

-## Features
+## **Features**

-- **Automated Test Generation**: Generate properly formatted Python unit tests using AI.
+- **Automated Test Generation**
+  Effortlessly generate properly formatted Python unit tests using AI-driven models.

-- **Flexible Configuration**: Retry the generation of tests multiple times to improve reliability.
-- **Syntax Validation**: Automatically validate the generated code for syntax correctness before executing.
+- **Flexible Configuration**
+  Retry test generation automatically for better reliability, ensuring high-quality results.

+- **Syntax Validation**
+  The tool validates generated code for syntax errors, allowing retries for clean, executable tests.

+- **Comprehensive Test Execution**
-- **Test Execution**: Run generated unit tests and display results.
+  Automatically run the generated unit tests and display the results.

+- **Robust Error Handling**
-- **Error Handling**: Comprehensive error handling during the test generation and execution process.
+  Ensure smooth operation with intelligent error handling during code generation and test execution.

+---

-## Prerequisites
+## **Prerequisites**

-To run **QueueRabbit**, you need to install the following dependencies:
+Before running QueueRabbit, ensure you have the following dependencies installed:

 - `transformers`
 - `torch`
 - `huggingface_hub`
-- `unittest` (standard Python library)
+- `unittest` (included with Python)

-You can install the necessary libraries using pip:
+To install the necessary dependencies, run the following command:

 ```bash
 pip install transformers torch huggingface_hub
 ```

+---

-## Setup
+## **Setup Instructions**

+1. **Obtain Hugging Face Token**
-1. **Hugging Face Token**: To authenticate with Hugging Face, you will need a Hugging Face account.
-You can obtain a token from [Hugging Face](https://huggingface.co/settings/tokens) and set it as the `HF_TOKEN` variable in the script.
+   To authenticate with Hugging Face, sign up for an account and generate an access token from [Hugging Face](https://huggingface.co/settings/tokens).

+2. **Update Token in Script**
+   Set the token in the script by updating the `HF_TOKEN` variable.

+3. **Model Configuration**
-2. **Model Selection**: The script uses the `Salesforce/codegen-350M-mono` model for test generation.
-You can change this model by updating the `MODEL_NAME` variable.
+   By default, the script uses the **Salesforce/codegen-350M-mono** model.
+You can change this model by modifying the `MODEL_NAME` variable.

+4. **CUDA Support**
-3. **CUDA Support**: If a GPU is available, the model will use it for faster processing.
-If you don't have a GPU, the script will fall back to CPU.
+   QueueRabbit can utilize GPU for faster processing.
+If no GPU is available, it will fall back to CPU automatically.

-## Usage
+---

+## **How to Use QueueRabbit**

+1. **Import the Necessary Modules**
-1. Import the necessary modules and initialize the `QueueRabbit` class:
+   Import the `QueueRabbit` class and your Hugging Face token.

    ```python
    from token import token
    from QueueRabbit import QueueRabbit